 - Stuffed soft toys can also contain house dust mites so once a month, put favourite bedtime soft toys in the freezer for six hours to kill the house dust mites.

 - Interestingly alpaca fleece maintains temperatures, making it warm in the winter and cool in the summer.
 You can buy alpaca duvets although these are something of extravagance due to the high cost of preparing fleece!

 ScratchSleeves are in the process of designing our very own eczema friendly bedding.
 Watch this space!

 Are there any electrical devices which will help?

 Ionisers work by creating a static charge around airborne particles in a room.
 These particles are then attracted to any earthed surfaces (eg the floor or worktops) and can be easily wiped away.
-A quick search on Amazon gives a good range.
+A quick search on Amazon gives a good range of ionising air purifiers.
 Personally we use the Lloyds Pharmacy one (click here for link) to tackle eczema, dust allergy and hayfever!
 Ionisers often come as part of a larger Air Purifying system – our view at ScratchSleeves is that they are expensive and unnecessary if you are using a cheap ioniser and a decent vacuum cleaner.
 Speak to your consultant before making any expensive purchases!

 Dehumidifiers draw the dampness out of the air and help to reduce allergens.
 Like the ioniser, they do not need to be expensive, and we would only recommend them if you know you have a problem with damp.
 Again, check Amazon for a decent dehumidifier at reasonable prices.

 Do you have any other top tips to make the bedroom eczema friendly?
 Let us know!!